By industry

 Cross-DC Rebalancing

-The Inventory Rebalancing agent continuously monitors inventory positions across locations.
-When one DC has surplus while another faces shortfall, it recommends transfers — factoring in transportation costs, transit time, and demand patterns at both locations.
+The Inventory Rebalancing agent continuously monitors inventory positions across sites.
+When one DC has surplus while another faces shortfall, it recommends transfers - factoring in transportation costs, transit time, and demand patterns at both sites.

 Demand-Driven Replenishment